Jonathan Ferguson (pilot): Personal life

 In 1958, Ferguson announced that he had undergone sex reassignment surgery and his birth certificate had been updated so that he would henceforth be known as Jonathan Ferguson.
+He said "I want to get this done in as dignified a way as possible".
+His mother Jessie Ferguson made a statutory declaration on 7 January 1958 in support of her son.
 He was then a Chief Experimental Officer in the Ministry of Supply, working on aircraft research and development and the change did not affect his position.

 Later career

 In the mid 1960s, Jonathan Ferguson was in charge of a civilian group of around twenty ex-pilots who wrote and produced Aircrew Manuals, (previously known as Pilot's Notes) in conjunction with test establishment pilots and RAF staff.
-He referred to his life before transitioning as “when I wore a skirt”.
+He referred to his life before transitioning as "when I wore a skirt".

 Jonathan Ferguson died in 1974 after falling from a domestic ladder.